kjellmlarsson/eem-iks/README.md

 The Event Endpoint Management operator requires the following cluster-scoped permissions, even if the operator is set to manage instances in a single namespace:

+**Required Cluster-scope Permissions**

 - **Permission to retrieve storage classes**: The Event Endpoint Management operator uses admission webhooks to provide immediate validation and feedback about the creation and modification of the Event Manager and operator-managed Event Gateway instances.
 The permission to retrieve storage classes is used by the webhooks to find a default storage class.
 - **Permission to list specific CustomResourceDefinitions**: This allows Event Endpoint Management to identify whether other optional dependencies have been installed into the cluster.

+**Install of CRDs and Operator**

 There are two ArgoCD applications configured, one for the EEM CRDs (./argocd/eem-crds.yaml) and one for the operator (./argocd/eem-operator.yaml).

+For manual install:

 ```helm repo add ibm-helm https://raw.githubusercontent.com/IBM/charts/master/repo/ibm-helm
 kubectl create namespace ibm-event-automation